Here are answers to some of the most common questions. If you have additional questions, please contact us.

 Here are a few major advantages of building modular vs on-site.

-Simple, fast, and enjoyable experince.
+Simple, fast, and enjoyable experience.
 Modular home construction is quick and efficient, saving you the ongoing stresses of building on-site.

 More affordable.
-Both Wisconsin Homes and Dynamic Homes modulars are more affordable than traditional site-built homes thanks to factory efficiencies and years of experience.
+Wisconsin Homes modulars are more affordable than traditional site-built homes thanks to factory efficiencies and years of experience.

 Fixed price guarantee.
 You contract the price for your home, and are guaranteed that price unless you direct a change order.
 The price is the price.